-The foundation of Sarasota University is strengths building, and positive psychology; to provide adult learners with the knowledge and skills to realize their cosmic potential.
+The foundational pillars of Sarasota University are Montessori-aligned, strengths-building, and positive psychology; to provide adult learners with the knowledge and skills to realize their cosmic potential.

 Capitalizing on Strengths

 Programs are developed and decisions are made based on science; that is, based on related, appropriate, and supportive research.
 Integrated into all programs and courses is the research on personal and professional strengths.
 We use the body of research on why and how people work and learn and how effective leaders operate to develop program curricula and design courses and learning activities.